List of largest palaces

+There is ongoing debate about the biggest palatial building and complex of the head of the state of a country, lies in differentiation between what is considered a presidential complex and a singular palatial building estate, even some estimates indicate, if judging solely by a single building complex.
+The world's largest official residence of a head of state would be Rashtrapati Bhavan, New Delhi, Republic of India.
+This is the official residence of the President of India, located at the western end of Rajpath, Raisina Hill in New Delhi.
+The Presidential Estate is spread across 130 hectares of land area, which houses the main H-shaped building covering a massive 200000 m2 of total floor area across 340 massive rooms and featuring a total of 2.50 kilometre long corridors.
+The entire structure was built using 700 million bricks and 3,000,000 cu ft (85,000 m3) of stone with little steel.
+The primary building sits in the centre of the estate, surrounded by multiple official buildings, massive yet beautiful gardens, lawns and large courtyards.
+Therefore, bigger than Grand Kremlin palace when compared on basis of building than entire palatial complex.

-The world's largest functioning residential palace is the Istana Nurul Iman in Brunei, with 200000 m2 of floor space and contains 1,788 rooms.
+The world's largest private residence of a monarch is the Istana Nurul Iman in Brunei, with 200000 m2 of floor space and contains 1,788 rooms.
 The building also has 257 bathrooms, a banqueting hall that can seat 5,000 guests, a garage that can fit 110 cars, five swimming pools, and an air-conditioned stable that can fit up to 200 polo ponies.

 The Potala Palace in Lhasa, Tibet, with 1000 rooms on 13 levels, and over 130,000 m2 of floor space, is one of the largest palaces in the world by floor area.
 It was the winter residence of the Dalai Lama until 1959.
 (Many sources give the area as 360,000 m2.)

 In the castle category, Prague and Malbork castles claim to be the world's largest.
 However, the task is made more difficult by the fact that castles underwent changes over centuries and were not originally intended to be palaces, but military strongholds, although most of the existing castles were either converted to palaces or a palace building was added to them.
 In addition to the difficulty of area measurement by floor area, land area and garden area, we are faced the question if the castle should be considered as it exists or in its historically most extended form.
 Prague castle is the biggest castle according to the Guinness Book of Records with area of 70000 m2, but this area does not contain the castle gardens, stables and Letohrádek Královny Anny located on a separate hill.
 Malbork Castle claims to be the biggest and bases this claim on the property lot size listed in UNESCO world heritage records with a lot size of 18.038 ha.